 We begin with the basics.
-Both these outputs are the most important, because they are the ones we want.
-A motor is supposed to rotate, it rotates, cool, now let's have a coffee.
+Both these outputs are the most important because they are the ones we want.
+A motor is supposed to rotate.
+It rotates, cool, now let's have a coffee.

-Let me remind that in a DC motor, high speed means low torque and inversely.
+Let me remind you that in a DC motor, high speed means low torque and inversely.
 On the characteristic curve, it looks like this:

 Moment of inertia

 Because while a motor is working, its rotor is a spinning mass.
 And any rotating mass has a moment of inertia.
 You can see it as a factor to calculate how much torque is needed to give a movement to an object.
 Its unit is kg.m² (SI), or lb.ft².